ivonaaaa/Internship-7-Drive/README.md

 # INTERNSHIP
 > 7th ASSIGNMENT

-### DumpDrive App
+### DumpDrive App 💿

-The DumpDrive App is a console application built using C# in Visual Studio.
-The project utilizes a three-tier software architecture (Presentation, Domain, Data) and integrates a PostgreSQL database managed through PgAdmin.
-It is designed to mimic the functionality of a real disk drive, including features such as user authentication, file and folder management, sharing, and more.
-The project employs object-oriented programming (OOP) concepts and LINQ methods to ensure efficient and maintainable code.<br>
-On a side note, I have gained valuable experience in Object-Oriented Programming (OOP), LINQ methods, and the three-tier architecture.
-Additionally, I have focused on refactoring code to make it more readable and maintainable, which has significantly improved my coding practices.
+The DumpDrive App is a console application made to mimic a real disk drive where users can manage their content, including what's shared with them by other users.
+The project is built using C# in Visual Studio and is based on a three-tier software architecture.
+PostgreSQL database is integrated through PgAdmin, while the app communicates with it through LINQ queries and EF Core ORM.
+While coding this app I also used OOP concepts and some other design patterns.<br>

 ### Features
-<li>Dynamic console UI</li>
-<li>User Authentication</li>
+- Dynamic console UI
+- User Authentication
-<li>Folder and file management</li>
+- Folder and file management
-<li>Sharing logic</li>
-<li>Mutual editing and commenting shared files</li>
-<li>Profile management</li>
+- Specific logic integrated for shared content
+- Profile management

 ### Technologies used
-<li>Language: C#</li>
-<li>Framework: .NET 9.0</li>
-<li>Database: PostgreSQL</li>
+- **Language:** C#
+- **Framework:** .NET 9.0
+- **Database:** PostgreSQL
-<li>ORM: Entity Framework Core</li>
+- **ORM:** Entity Framework Core
-<li>Tools: Visual Studio, PgAdmin</li>
+- **Tools:** Visual Studio, PgAdmin

 ### Packages
 The project utilizes the following NuGet packages:
-<li>Microsoft.EntityFrameworkCore</li>
-<li>Npgsql.EntityFrameworkCore.PostgreSQL</li>
-<li>Microsoft.EntityFrameworkCore.Tools</li>
-<li>Microsoft.EntityFrameworkCore.Design</li>
+- Microsoft.EntityFrameworkCore
+- Npgsql.EntityFrameworkCore.PostgreSQL
+- Microsoft.EntityFrameworkCore.Tools
+- Microsoft.EntityFrameworkCore.Design

 ## Installation and running
 To get started with this project, you need to have the following installed on your machine: